terraref/documentation/collaboration_tools.md

 ## Overview

-All of the web-based software below provides the ability to nest sub-projects (e.g, subfolders in box, repositories on github).
-I have come up with the name 'terraref' for the cat 5 team in particular, and 'reference-data' for this group.
-One reason I haven't shared yet is that I may change all of the links below - alternatives to 'Terraref' for a project name to use consistently in links are welcome.
+All of the web-based software below provides the ability to organize projects heirarchically and controll access  (e.g, subfolders in box, repositories on github).
+The name 'terraref' refers to the team leading the development of ARPA-E TERRA project's reference data and computing pipeline.

 Github and Box are the primary tools the group will use for collaboration.